 Activated carbon filters are excellent at removing organic compounds, but aren’t effective at reducing other contaminants.
 These include minerals such as calcium and magnesium that cause water hardness, heavy metals like lead, salts, fluorine, or microbes.

-Reverse osmosis is less effective at removing organic chemicals like Benzene and Toluene, Trihalomethanes (THMs), solvents, and volatile organic chemicals (VOCs).
+An RO filter is less effective at removing organic chemicals like Benzene and Toluene, Trihalomethanes (THMs), solvents, and volatile organic chemicals (VOCs).
 A second thing worth noting about reverse osmosis water filtration systems is that they produce a small amount of wastewater as part of the filtration process.
 This wastewater carries away the contaminants that have been removed from the water that passes through the system.

 It is beneficial to have your water quality tested.
 You can get a general idea of what contaminants are contained in your tap water by reading the water quality report released by your municipal water supplier.
 Most community water suppliers will periodically test their water and release their findings once or more a year.